How to manage concussion

 Having rested for 24 – 48 hours after sustaining a concussion, the patient can begin moderate intensity physical activity - as long as the activity doesn’t cause significant and sustained deterioration in symptoms.
 Concussive symptoms usually resolve in 10 - 14 days, after which the athlete can begin a staged return to sport.

-Medical practitioners can use these Return to sport protocols to inform their Return to sport patient programs.
+Medical practitioners can use these Graded Return to Sport Frameworks to inform their Return to sport patient programs.